dd32/td-gh-ex/readme.txt

 BusiProf Theme README.

 A Free Blue colored Business Blog theme that supports Primary menu's , Primary sidebar,Four widgets area at the footer region  etc.
 It has a perfect design that's great for any Business/Firms  Blogs who wants a new look for their site.
-Three page templates Home ,Blog and Contact Page.
+Two beautifully designed page templates Home Page and Blog Page.
 BusiProf supports featured slider managed from Theme Option Panel.

 Author: Priyanshu Mittal,Hari Maliya,Shahid Mansuri and Vibhor Purandare.